Stefankart/megakit/content/_index.md

         suffix: +
         text: Team Members
   - _bookshop_name: services
-    preheading: We are not just for anyone
+    preheading: Power Hour
-    heading: 'Schedule a Free Power Hour Call '
+    heading: 'Sign up for a Free Power Hour Call '
     sections:
-      - title: Supply Chain Management
+      - title: Market Selection
         icon:
-        content: >-
-          We help brands to improve their supply chain efficiency, increasing sales and optimizing inventory.
+        content: Find out if you are you in the right market.
-      - title: Expert Community
+      - title: Offer Creation
         icon:
-        content: >-
-          An exclusive Business Services Marketplace to find international *experts* to solve any business problem.
+        content: Learn how to optimize your offer to maximize your ROI.
-      - title: Tech Solutions
+      - title: Value Equation
         icon:
         content: >-
-          From app to web development and blockchain solutions.
-We got you covered.
+          Learn how to maximize your buyer's perceived value.
+So you get what you deserve.
-      - title: Digital Marketing
+      - title: Pricing Strategy
         icon:
         content: >-
-          We help B2B companies from SEA and China get more qualified traffic, sales, and revenue through conversion-focused SEO and content marketing.
+          Are you struggling with acquisition?
+Learn how to effectively use pricing strategies, so you get paid to find new customers.
+      - title: Bonusses & Guarentees
+        icon: ''
+        content: ''
+      - title: Be Socials
+        icon: ''
+        content: ''
   - _bookshop_name: cta
     background_image: /images/bg/home-3.jpg
     preheading: On The Road ?